 Even after over 6 years in London, I still love getting out and about and exploring all the different areas.
+When I look back to when I was thinking about moving to london all of those years ago, I never imagined that I would find myself in a position of still having things to do and places to see in this beautiful city.
+That’s what makes it one of the best places in the world (in my opinion anyway).
 I was challenged to do a bit of exploring in the London Bridge area* and I was really excited – it is one of my favourite areas in the capital.
 If you are heading to London then finding a London Bridge hotel is a great idea – you are so close to the city whilst also being surrounded by interesting areas to explore.

 What to see in London Bridge

 As you would expect, as soon as you get to London Bridge there is something which stands out – and that is the Shard!
 It is one of the tallest buildings in Europe and of my favourite London sky scrapers.